-Checking this checkbox will allow integration with JIRA User Server, and Artifactory will be able to authenticate users against supplied JIRA server.
+Setting this checkbox will allow integration with JIRA User Server, and Artifactory will be able to authenticate users against the supplied JIRA server.

-This has side-effect of disabling Single Sign On which is not supported by JIRA User Server.
+This has a side-effect of disabling Single Sign On which is not supported by JIRA User Server.

 |Auto Create Artifactory Users|

-Without auto user creation, you will need to manually create the user inside Artifactory in order to manage user permissions that are not attached to his default groups.
+Without automatic user creation, you will need to manually create the user inside Artifactory in order to manage user permissions that are not attached to his default groups.

 |Filter by Username|